opensourcecobol/opensourcecobol4j/CONTRIBUTING.md

-Thank you for considering to contribute to opensource COBOL 4J.
+Thank you for your interest in contributing to opensource COBOL 4J.
 A summary of how to contribute is below.

 # Issues